dvelaren/arduino-workshop-paris/README.md

 7. Arduino common statements.

 #### Example 1.1 – Arduino common used commands
-In PIN 13 there is a LED (L1) connected.
+A: In PIN 13 there is a LED (L1) connected.
 Blink the LED ½ second ON and ½ second OFF.
+B: Print the LED status on Serial Monitor
 ![alt text](https://raw.githubusercontent.com/tidusdavid/arduino-workshop-paris/master/Resources/E11-Blink.png)

 #### Example 1.2 – If statement with digital input